ahmedsadman/blog-articles/cle4lswbh000008jqegp8dzk8.md

-# Why you should not always use JWT for authentication
+# Why you should not use JWT for authentication

 JWT (JSON Web Token) is a well-known and simple method of authenticating a user.
 Almost all tutorials you did on the backend, specially API building tutorials probably told you to use JWT.
 I also thought once that JWT is the modern and better authentication method.
 Of course, it was a lack of my knowledge.
 One day, in our architecture meeting at work, I discovered how wrong I was.
 This article tries to shed some light on this and show you some other alternatives of JWT, which can be better suited depending on your needs